-As you prepare for your year-end push, here are four quick ways to improve your nonprofit database.
+As you move into the end of the year and prepare for the new year, here are four quick ways to improve your nonprofit database.

 Your donor base is constantly in motion.
 Like raking leaves in the fall, there is guaranteed to be more to tidy the day after you make your piles and clear your lawn.
 Your donors may change addresses, or you may need to shift the focus to follow up after making a big ask or to cultivation after receiving a gift.
 Over time, some donors will pass away.
 There is a lot to keep track of, but your donor communications are only as effective as the accuracy of the data.